sectigo/policy-documentation/Sectigo SMIME Certification Practice Statement.md

 • Verifying that the Applicant is permitted to obtain a Certificate under the relevant stipulations of the CP and this CPS.

-• For those requests where the Applicant generates its own key pair:
+• For those requests where the Applicant generates its own Key Pair:

 - Verifying that the Applicant has provided a well-formed, valid certificate signing request, containing a valid signature;
 - Obtaining a Public Key from the Applicant;